-With so many ‘fiddly’ tabletop games out there, there must be some that go above and beyond the call of fiddliness.
-Magic Realm is one such contender.
+With so many ‘fiddly’ tabletop games out there, there must be some that go beyond the call of fiddliness.
+Magic Realm is a contender.

-We here at Bell of Lost Souls are no strangers to complicated games; in fact it’s kind of our thing.
+We here at BoLS are no strangers to complicated games.
+In fact, it’s kind of our thing.
 Some time back, we took a deeper look into The Campaign for North Africa, which is widely hailed as the most complicated board game ever.

-I never did get to that Part 4 like I planned.
+- I never did get to that Part 4 as I planned.
 Oops.

 The answer to that, as far as I’m concerned, is…

 Magic Realm is a mostly competitive adventure game with resource management, unique player powers, and action programming mechanics.
 Plus so much more.
 The game plays for up to 16 players.
 There are that many characters to choose and there’s really no reason you can’t have everyone running around at the same time.

 Released in 1979, the same year as Campaign for North Africa.
 What was everyone on that year?!
 Oh, right – it was the 70’s.
 Never mind.

 In Magic Realm, players take the role of wayward adventurers.
 They travel the land, hunt for treasure, battle monsters, and befriend the locals (or kill them, it’s up to you).